-The tea tree oil industry in Australia is based on Melaleuca alternifolia which is grown extensively in closely-spaced plantations mainly in the Northern Rivers region of NSW.
+The tea tree oil industry in Australia is based on Melaleuca alternifolia which are grown extensively in closely-spaced plantations mainly in the Northern Rivers region of NSW.
 There are three Melaleuca species (out of 200) that conform to the Australian standard for tea tree oil.
-M. alternifolia being the main commercial choice.
+M. alternifolia being the primary commercial choice.

-Manuka oil is produced extensively in New Zealand from L. scoparium and has a range of therapeutic uses not dissimilar to Australian tea tree oil.
+Manuka oil is produced extensively in New Zealand by L. scoparium and has a range of therapeutic uses not dissimilar to Australian tea tree oil.

 I do not think that growing Leptospermum to produce honey and at the same time produce foliage for steam distillation of oil is a very practical idea.

-To begin with both have quite different cultivation requirements.
-If your growing Leptospermum in a plantation to maximise flowering you will need wide spaced rows (5, 6 or 7m spacings) to optimise exposure to light.
+To begin with, both have entirely different cultivation requirements.
+If your growing Leptospermum in a plantation to maximise flowering, you will need wide spaced rows (5, 6 or 7m spacings) to optimise exposure to light.
 If your growing Leptospermum in a plantation for oil production you will need lots of soft foliage in low-grown plants on a very close spacing regime such as in the above picture.